geozi/nodejs-javascript-warehouse-manager/QA-test-plan.md

 ## Assumptions

 The backend implementation is ongoing.
+MongoDB is the database of choice.

 ## Environments + Tools